sktime/sktime/GOVERNANCE.rst

 community tries to find a resolution that has no open objections among core developers.

--  For a proposed changes to be approved via lazy consensus, one of the following two conditions must be satisfied:
-    - approval by at least one core developer and no rejection by a core developer (veto right).
+-  For a proposed changes to be approved via lazy consensus, it needs to approval by at least one core developer and no rejection by a core developer (veto right).
    The approval required for this condition must be by a core developer different from a proposer.
-    - approval in the regular core developer meeting as part of the agenda.
-      This can happen only if no approvals or rejections are expresesd on a PR, see below.
--  For a proposed change to be rejected via lazy consensus, one of the following two conditions must be satisfied:
-    - rejection by at least one core developer, and no acceptance by a core developer.
+-  For a proposed change to be rejected via lazy consensus, it needs to receive a rejection by at least one core developer, and no acceptance by a core developer.
-    - rejection in the regular core developer meeting as part of the agenda.
-      This can happen only if no approvals or rejections are expresesd on a PR, see below.
 -  Formal statements on proposed changes must be located with the proposal on GitHub, usually in the same pull request that contains the proposal, or the related issue.
    Formal statements in this sense are approvals/rejections, and statements